mbloch/mapshaper/README.md

 The `mapshaper` command line program supports common map making tasks like simplifying shapes, editing attribute data, clipping, erasing, dissolving, filtering and more.

-There is a [web-based gui](http://www.mapshaper.org), which supports interactive simplification and command line processing via a built-in console.
+There is a [web UI](http://www.mapshaper.org) that supports interactive simplification and attribute editing.
+The Web UI also has as a built in console for running cli commands.

 See the [project wiki](https://github.com/mbloch/mapshaper/wiki) for documentation on using mapshaper.

 To suggest improvements, add an [issue](https://github.com/mbloch/mapshaper/issues).

-To catch up on the latest changes, read the [changelog](https://github.com/mbloch/mapshaper/releases).
+To learn about recent updates, read the [changelog](https://github.com/mbloch/mapshaper/releases).

 ### Command line tool